ccamel/awesome-ccamel/README.md

 - [gracefullight/docusaurus-plugins](https://github.com/gracefullight/docusaurus-plugins) - Enhance your Docusaurus website with this collection of script plugins.
 This monorepo contains easy-to-install and configure plugins that will help you get the most out of your website. 📚🦖
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
 - [graphql-compose/graphql-compose-elasticsearch](https://github.com/graphql-compose/graphql-compose-elasticsearch) - Hide Elastic Search REST API behind GraphQL.
-- [graphql-hive/console](https://github.com/graphql-hive/console) - Hive Console is a GraphQL platform: schema registry, analytics and gateway for GraphQL federation and other GraphQL APIs
+- [graphql-hive/console](https://github.com/graphql-hive/console) - Hive is a GraphQL platform: schema registry, analytics and gateway for GraphQL federation and other GraphQL APIs
 - [graphql-kit/graphql-lodash](https://github.com/graphql-kit/graphql-lodash) - 🛠 Data manipulation for GraphQL queries with lodash syntax
 - [graphql-kit/graphql-voyager](https://github.com/graphql-kit/graphql-voyager) - 🛰️ Represent any GraphQL API as an interactive graph
 - [graphql/graphiql](https://github.com/graphql/graphiql) - GraphiQL & the GraphQL LSP Reference Ecosystem for building browser & IDE tools.